-Call our Sussex County lawyers at 973-786-3401 or contact us by email to discuss your case with Faith A. Ullmann & Associates, LLC, in New Jersey.
+Call our Sussex County and Warren County lawyers at 973-786-3401 or contact us by email to discuss your case with Ullmann & Mikulka, Attorneys At Law, in New Jersey.
 You can also review some general information here:

 A last will and testament (will) is a formal written legal document setting forth how you would like your property handled and distributed at death.
 In your will, you can also specify guardians to take care of your minor children, establish trusts for your children’s benefit.
 The size of your estate, your asset and the complexity of federal and state inheritance tax laws, may make it far too risky to attempt drafting a will without an attorney.
 Also if you make a mistake in drafting or executing a will, you bear the risk that the probate court might declare your will invalid.

 A power of attorney (POA) is a legal document giving authority to your representative to handle all of your financial matters while you are still alive but are incapacitated to manage your affairs.

 An Advance Care Directive, also known as a living will or health care proxy, is a legal document designating a health care representative on your behalf (also known as a health care proxy) if you are unable to make medical decisions on your own.
 Also an Advance Care Directive sets forth your wishes as to when certain “life sustaining” treatment will be withheld at the end stages of your life.

 Your estate includes all the property that you own at the time of your death.
 Through your will you can give away any property you own at the time of your death.
 There could be certain assets that you own that may pass outside of your will, by way of a beneficiary designation, such as your retirement plans, life insurance, bank accounts and living trust assets or property subject to a contract such as an annuity.
 You may also own real property that will automatically pass to another individual regardless of your will if they are on the deed.